AWS SDK MCP server

 }

-Replace <USERNAME> and <WORKSPACE_PATH> with the actual paths on your system.
+Replace <USERNAME> and <WORKSPACE_PATH> with your actual system paths.

 Key Features

-• Query and modify AWS resources using natural language
+• Query and edit AWS resources using natural language

 • Support for multiple AWS profiles and SSO authentication